openmc-dev/openmc/docs/source/usersguide/plots.rst

 .. note:: In this example, pixels are 50/400=0.125 cm wide.
 Thus, this plot may
           miss any features smaller than 0.125 cm, since they could exist between pixel centers.
-More pixels can be used to resolve finer features, but could result in larger files.
+More pixels can be used to resolve finer features but will result in larger files.

 By default, a unique color will be assigned to each cell in the geometry.
 If you want your plot to be colored by material instead, change the